 10. Do NOT visit Paris during the summer (May through September) – It is hot, expensive, crowded AF, and absolutely God awful.
 If you want to save money, time and your sanity, then the best time to visit Paris is during the fall or spring.

 I truly believe that many people end up hating Paris because they go during peak season.
 I did it once and will never do it again.
+Instead, visit during the off-season and spend winter in Paris.

 Best Paris Cheap Eats